earthdaily/bids2023-hackathon/README.md

 This notebook demonstrates querying the EDA STAC API for a Venus chip using an ROI, saving RGB PNG and multispectral Geotiffs, and then using this imagery to train a simple model for building/not-building pixel level prediction.
 Note: running this notebook requires downloading the Colorado geojson file from [USBuildingFootprints](https://github.com/microsoft/USBuildingFootprints)

 # Notebooks - ML
+Note that for faster training of the models you should use a machine with a GPU.
+Both [Goolge Colab](https://research.google.com/colaboratory/) and [lightning.ai](https://lightning.ai/) provide limited access to free GPUs which will be sufficient to run the notebooks below.

 ### train-eurosat.ipynb
 This notebook demonstrates training a classifier on a Sentinel 2 dataset called [EuroSAT](https://github.com/phelber/EuroSAT).
 Training will be slow on a CPU so use a GPU machine.
 Experiment with the choice of model, hyperparameters and pretrained weights to iachieve the best performance you can.
 Once you are satisfied with the model performance, inference on data from the EDA STAC API to create an interesting application.
 Note: using the [wandb logger](https://wandb.ai/) is possible with a free account